For overall facial geometry

 8: 85th-95th percentile

 Top 10-15%.
 Near-ideal proportions on most metrics.
 Strong jawline, positive canthal tilt, near-perfect symmetry.
-About 8% of our dataset.
+About 8% of the population.
 These faces consistently score high across multiple independent metrics.

 9: 95th-99th percentile